A Century of Understanding Consciousness

 The Philosopher: Charles Sanders Peirce (1839-1914)

-Morton's exploration of consciousness connected with one of America's greatest minds - Charles Sanders Peirce, another of Diana's relatives and one of our most influential philosophers.
+Morton's work connected with another family member—Charles Sanders Peirce, one of America's greatest philosophers.
 Peirce developed groundbreaking theories about how we perceive and interpret reality, laying the foundation for understanding how consciousness shapes our world.

-Morton collaborated closely with William James, the father of American psychology, who was a dear friend of Charles Sanders Peirce.
-This remarkable network of thinkers, connected by both family ties and deep friendship, devoted their lives to understanding consciousness, reality, and human potential.
+Morton collaborated closely with William James, the father of American psychology and a dear friend of Charles Sanders Peirce.
+This remarkable network—connected by family ties and deep friendship—devoted their lives to understanding consciousness, reality, and human potential.

-James explored the varieties of religious experience and the practical applications of consciousness studies.
-Morton bridged these philosophical insights with clinical practice, demonstrating how consciousness directly affects physical health.
+James explored religious experience and practical applications of consciousness studies.
+Morton bridged these philosophical insights with clinical practice, proving how consciousness affects physical health.

 Frederick Henry Prince, (1859-1953)